 Dangers & Annoyances

-The Indian Ocean is a warm tropical ocean, so there are several aquatic nasties to watch out for.
-Fortunately, few travellers encounter anything more serious than the odd (and often quite painful) coral cut.
+- There are several aquatic nasties, though few travellers encounter anything more serious than the odd coral cut.

-Lying under a coconut palm may seem like a tropical idyll, but, as silly as it may sound, there have been some tragic accidents.
+- Lying under a coconut palm may seem like a tropical idyll, but there have been some tragic accidents.
 Take care when walking under coconut trees and don't lie (or park your car) beneath them.

-The risk of theft in Mauritius is small, but nonetheless it's worth being prepared.
+- The risk of theft in Mauritius is small, but nonetheless it's worth being cautious.

-The supply is 220V, 50Hz; both British-style three-pin sockets and the Continental two-pin variety are commonly used, sometimes in the same room – bring both.
+The supply is 220V, 50Hz; both British-style three-pin sockets (type G) and the Continental two-pin variety (type C) are commonly used, sometimes in the same room – bring both.

 Embassies & Consulates

 Many countries do not have representatives in Mauritius and usually refer their citizens to embassies in Pretoria (South Africa).
 However, Australia, Canada, France, the UK and the US all have embassies in Port Louis.
-Italy, the Seychelles and Sweden have honorary consulates in Port Louis.
+Italy and the Seychelles have honorary consulates in Port Louis.

 Emergency & Important Numbers